 3- The quality is the same as in a live studio recording situation

-To list some reason why the quality is the same and can only better and not worse
+To list some reasons why the quality is the same and can only be better and not worse

 - Plenty of Time to rehearse/learn the part

-Time Is gold – meaning that is both expensive and it can turn a great song to an average on when musicians did not have enough time rehearse and have all perfect before studio time is over.
+Time Is gold – meaning that is both expensive and it can turn a great song into an average one when musicians did not have enough time to rehearse and have it all perfect before studio time is over.

-Remote musicians have the time to rehearse and study and press correct when they feel they can do the best for the son.
+Remote musicians have the time to rehearse and study and press record when they feel they can do the best for the son.

-- Familiarity with Gear and all the gear at disposal
+- Familiarity with Gear and all the gear at the disposal

-Even the tiniest details like for example having the same pair of headphones while tracking guitar and having the monitoring quality you are used to dictates the outcome of the final tracks a lot!
-In a studio session you cannot bring all the gear and you cannot bring any plugins with you!
+Even the tiniest details like for example having the same pair of headphones while tracking guitar and having the monitoring quality you are used to dictating the outcome of the final tracks a lot!
+In a studio session, you cannot bring all the gear and you cannot bring any plugins with you!